cgaege/docusaurus/docs/reference/medication/doseForm.md

 ### dictCanon
 Type: `String`

-Preferred term of ATC code
+Preferred term of the dose form.

+---

+### matchedTerm
+Type: `String`

+Matching synonym of the dose form.

+---

+### uniqueID
+Type: `String`

+Unique identifier of the dose form of the format `terminologyId:conceptID`.

 ---

 ### conceptID
 Type: `String`